zekaryas1/notes/docs/Programming langs/JavaScript/You Should Know JavaScript.md

 ### Set

 - A Set is a special type collection – “set of values” (without keys), where each value may occur only once.
-- *like map key can be any js type(number, boolean, array, object…)*
+- *Like map key can be any js type(number, boolean, array, object…)*

 ```txt
 new Set([iterable])